stylekit/stylekit.github.io/_posts/2016-10-08-Optimizing-The-Style-manager.md

 The Reflection and UnWrapping library can be found here: [https://github.com/eonist/swift-utils](https://github.com/eonist/swift-utils)

 Also Thanks to John Sundell.
-For helping me understanding Reflection better be sure to check out his awesome UnBox and Wrap libraries in swift: [https://github.com/johnsundell ](https://github.com/johnsundell )
+For helping me understanding Reflection better, be sure to check out his awesome UnBox and Wrap libraries in swift: [https://github.com/johnsundell ](https://github.com/johnsundell )